fossi-foundation/fossi-foundation.github.io/gsoc19-ideas.md

 title: "Google Summer of Code 2019 - Ideas for Projects"
 ---

+FOSSi Foundation is applying as an umbrella organization in Google Summer of Code 2019.
+That means, that we give small projects the chance to participate in the program.
+Below you can find a list of ideas that the projects had, but students are encouraged to propose their own ideas.

 <!--
 We are happy to [announce](2017/03/02/gsoc) that we have been selected to participate in Google Summer of Code 2017!
 -->